IEEE WaterHCI / Mersivity 2023 Symposium

 environment.

-Example of Vironments include vessels, vehicles, headsets, shoes, and
+Examples of Vironments include vessels, vehicles, headsets, shoes, and

-clothing.
 We can think of Mersivity as the space at the center of this

 Venn Diagram between Nature (Earth or Environment, Atoms), Technology (Vironments, Bits),